-Convex has only one business segment.
-The following table sets forth the gross premiums written allocated to the territory of coverage exposure for the periods ended December 31, 2021 and 2020, respectively (USD in thousands):
+Convex has only one business segment which writes insurance and reinsurance business.
+The following table sets forth the gross premiums written allocated to the territory of coverage exposure for the periods ended December 31, 2022 and 2021, respectively (USD in thousands):

-Geographical Region December 31, 2021 \$000s December 31, 2020 \$000s
+Geographical Region 2022 \$000s 2021 \$000s

-North America 1,164,208 597,905
+North America 1,762,448 1,164,208

-Europe (including UK) 541,132 258,611
+Europe (including UK) 780,309 541,132

-Africa and Middle East 86,240 64,780
+Africa and Middle East 108,013 86,240

-Rest of world 323,273 173,962
+Rest of World 384,603 323,273

-Total 2,114,853 1,095,258
+Total 3,035,373 2,114,853

 A.5.
-Performance of investments, by asset class and details of material income and expenses incurred during the reporting period
+Performance of investments by asset class and details of material income and expenses incurred during the reporting period

-CGL's aggregate investment portfolio was primarily invested in investment grade fixed income securities during 2021 (c96%), with the remaining modest allocation to risk mandates with a focus on fundamental value.
-Over the period, the CGL aggregate investment assets produced a total return of 0.89% (2020: 3.44%), and the CRL investment assets produced a return of -0.19% (2020: 3.87%).
-Both portfolios' returns were dampened by increases in risk free yields, as central banks set out plans to unwind some of the extraordinary monetary policy put in place during the pandemic.
-This caused negative price returns within the portfolio that offset the steady coupon income received throughout the year.
-The CGL aggregate portfolio return was bolstered by a modest exposure to US equities that performed strongly in 2021.
+CGL's aggregate investment portfolio was primarily invested in investment grade fixed income securities during 2022 (94%), with the remaining modest allocation to risk assets.
+Over the period, the CGL aggregate investment assets produced a total investment return of -3.25% (2021: 0.98%), and the CRL investment assets produced a total investment return of -3.19% (2021: -0.15%).
+Both portfolios' returns were impacted by sharp increases in risk free yields as central banks increased base rates sharply to contain inflation.
+This caused negative price returns within the portfolio that offset coupon income received throughout the year.

-The duration of the investment portfolio remains short relative to each entity's liability benchmark given the prospect of future increases in risk free yields in 2022 and beyond.
+As at 31 December 2022 the duration of the investment portfolio remains short relative to each entity's liability benchmark to protect against the prospect of higher yields.